VIC.GOV.AU | Policy and Advisory Library

 • acknowledges and celebrates the achievement of student progress.

-Teachers already undertake many activities that personalise learning experiences for students.
+Teachers undertake many activities that personalise learning experiences for students.
 Research has shown that when schools use a planning approach that supports personalised learning, the academic achievement of all students improves.

 Students who need an individual education plan